Ayesha Malik: Honours and publications

-Justice Ayesha was included in the prestigious BBC 100 Women 2022 list, which celebrates 100 inspiring and influential women from around the globe.
+Malik was included in the prestigious BBC 100 Women 2022 list, which celebrates 100 inspiring and influential women from around the globe.

 Her achievements have also been honoured by Forbes, which recognized her as one of the Women Who Made Global History in 2022.
-Additionally, Justice Ayesha was featured in Forbes’ 50 Over 50: Asia 2023 list, which showcased 50 remarkable women over the age of 50 from the Asia-Pacific region who are making significant strides in their respective fields and serving as beacons of inspiration for the next generation.
+Additionally, Malik was featured in Forbes’ 50 Over 50: Asia 2023 list, which showcased 50 remarkable women over the age of 50 from the Asia-Pacific region who are making significant strides in their respective fields and serving as beacons of inspiration for the next generation.

-Furthermore, Equality Now, in celebration of its 30th Anniversary, honoured Justice Ayesha in its 30 For 30 women and changemakers who have helped shape a more equitable world.
+Furthermore, Equality Now, in celebration of its 30th Anniversary, honoured Malik in its 30 For 30 women and changemakers who have helped shape a more equitable world.

-Justice Ayesha’s exceptional achievements have also been recognized by the Honourable Society of the Middle Temple in 2022, who bestowed upon her the prestigious title of Honorary Bencher.
+Malik's exceptional achievements have also been recognized by the Honourable Society of the Middle Temple in 2022, who bestowed upon her the prestigious title of Honorary Bencher.

-Justice Ayesha was awarded Doctor of Laws, Honoris Causa from the University of London on April 28, 2025.
+Malik was awarded Doctor of Laws, Honoris Causa from the University of London on April 28, 2025.
 Patricia McKellar, Dean of University of London, said in her speech:

-“Justice Ayesha Malik, Pakistan’s first female Supreme Court judge, broke barriers with grace, courage, and quiet determination.
-From PCL to Harvard, and shaped by education in Paris, New York, London, and Karachi, she brought a truly global perspective to the law.
-Her journey was bolstered by the encouragement and support of her father, husband, family, and mentor, the late Fakhruddin G. Ebrabim. ...
-Justice Malik delivered landmark judgements such as abolishing the two-finger test, broadening the definition of harassment, and ruling that civilians cannot be tried in military courts. ...
-She has also highlighted the importance of animal rights and the impact of climate change on women.
-She mentors the next generation of legal professionals and is a tireless campaigner for the equality of all women, for justice, for climate change, and for the environment. ...
-“These are my footprints,” she says—a pioneer for women's rights, a champion for justice, and an example in both words and deed. ...
-Her husband is a true gentleman—always there for her—a teacher, researcher, academic, and tower of strength. ...
-Her life has been, and will continue to be, a lesson to us all—men and women.”
+"Malik's judicial career has included notable ruling on constitutional law, such as declaring the virginity testing (two-finger test in rape cases unconstitutional, expanding the legal definitions of workplace harassment, and ruling against the trial of civilians in military courts.
+She has also publicly advocated for gender equality in the judiciary, environmental protection, and the legal education of future professionals."

-Justice Ayesha has published various academic paper which are as follows:
+Malik has published various academic paper which are as follows: